cestef/blog.cstef.dev/src/data/blog/elliptic-curve/index.md

 @include figures/2.typ

 > [!NOTE]
 > We will be working with [Short Weierstrass form](https://en.wikipedia.org/wiki/Elliptic_curve) curves, which are the most common form of elliptic curves used in cryptography.
-The equation of the curve is $y^2 = x^3 + ax + b$.
+The equation of the curve is $y^2 = x^3 + a x + b$.

 Given two points $A(x_A, y_A)$ and $B(x_B, y_B)$, the resulting coordinates of the point $C(x_C, y_C) = A + B$ can be found by: